hashicorp/terraform/website/source/docs/providers/fastly/r/service_v1.html.markdown

 content.
 Defined below.
 * `header` - (Optional) A set of Headers to manipulate for each request.
 Defined below.
+* `healthcheck` - (Optional) Automated healthchecks on the cache that can change how fastly interacts with the cache based on its health.
 * `default_host` - (Optional) The default hostname.
 * `default_ttl` - (Optional) The default Time-to-live (TTL) for
 requests.